alex-hhh/ActivityLog2/doc/session-df.md

     (send df ref* 52561 "speed" "cad" "pwr")
     => '#(30.636 58.0 103.0)

-## Series in the session data frame
+## Data Series

-The data-frame% object will containing several series for the session data.
-Some of the data comes from the database, others some is calculated.
+The data-frame% object contains several series for the session data.
+Some of the data series come from the database, others some is calculated.
 Below is a brief explanation what each series means.
-Not all series will be present in each data-frame, as series are created only if there is data for them in the session.
+Not all series will be present in every data-frame%, as series are created only if there is data for them in the session.
 To check if a data frame contains some series, use the `contains?`
 method:

     (send df contains? "lat" "lon" "alt")
     => #t

-### Time related fields
+### Time Series

 * **timestamp** is the UNIX timestamp in seconds when each recording was made
 * **timer** counts number of seconds since the start of the activity, but